Davis Farm Conservation Land

 Trail Challenges

 The primary trail at Davis Farm is wide and generally flat.
 The main trail in the forested area leading to the sledding slope and the main field is wide with small slopes in some areas.
-Walking the sledding area involves a moderate, continuous slope.
+Walking the toboggan area involves a moderate, continuous slope.
 Trails within the forested area beyond the farming field contain some tree roots, rocks, and heavy vegetation.

 Parking